ultimape/Britomartis/README.md

 > [Tragedy of the commons is a hard game to fix.
 Nash equilibrium normally require outside nudges to reach global optima.](https://twitter.com/ultimape/status/564449317201911808)

 Right now, our emperor has no clothes, but because he only sneaks out at night, no one is saying anything at all.
+I'd like to shine a light on this behavior.

 I want to help create a community driven 'nudge'.
 If we can create a meta-layer of reputation for twitter along the lines of what StackOverflow or Discourse is doing, perhaps we can tip the ecosystem back in our favor.